Group vs. Individual Insurance – All Key Differences Explained

 Offering health insurance is an excellent way to attract talented people to your company.

-This key benefit relieves one of the biggest cost burdens your employees face.
-As they no longer need to worry about paying for their own insurance, they’re not thinking about possible health issues while working.
+This key benefit relieves one of the biggest cost burdens your employees face as they no longer need to worry about paying for their own insurance, they’re not thinking about possible health issues while working.
 The result is a more motivated and productive workforce that has a positive impact on your company’s bottom line.

 Knowing this, you may be preparing to introduce health insurance into your company’s benefits package.